 The Algarve, Portugal’s southernmost coast, stretches out from Sagres in the West to the Spanish border in the East.
 But, as mentioned earlier, we would take it easy and therefore decided to focus on a smaller area.
 And as often, we would let our choice depend on hotel reward programs and flight deals.
 Vilamoura, near Faro in the Eastern Algarve, would become our home away from home for the week.
 During that time, we’ve become hard-core Algarve fans.
 And with good reason.
 This amazing area truly has it all:

-One of the most important attractions in the Algarve, is the stunning coastline.
+One of the most important attractions in the Algarve, is the stunning coastline with some of the best beaches in Portugal.
 There’s no better way to enjoy this amazing landscape than by boat.
 So that’s what we did!
 And what an experience it was!
 Even the kids couldn’t get enough of it.

 It was April so the ocean was still pretty cold but that didn’t stop Fatih from taking a dip in the crystal-clear water.

 The Benagil cave is a popular attraction and we had hoped to explore it from the inside.
 Unfortunately, the boat we chartered was too high to enter.
 But we got over it.
 Mostly because it gives us a reason to return in the future – yeey! 🙂 And by that time the girls might even be big enough to explore this cave by kayak.

 If you take the boat a bit further from the shore, you have a chance of spotting both common and bottlenose dolphins.
 Or you can take a wildlife-watching tour in the company of a marine biologist.
 Click this link for an overview of all possible tours.

 We explored the authentic Algarve in Faro, the seaside regional capital, and inland Loule.